 Event Design or Opera Design

 Set Design for Touring and Design for Devising.

 Specialisation options require approval by the course leader and may be subject to change according to production schedules.
 Students are always consulted about any change which affects their course.

-You will explore your specialisation pathway on up to two realised productions.
+You will explore your specialisation pathway on at least one realised production.
 These may include: